Most Famous Ballet Dancer: List Of Top 10 (Male & Female)

 Natalia Osipova

 Natalia Osipova is a famous Russian ballet dancer who was born in 1986.
-In the present, she is the leading danseuse with The Royal Ballet.
+At present, she is the leading danseuse with The Royal Ballet.

 Osipova’s dancing career began when she was five.
 At the age of 8, she entered the Mikhail Lavrovsky Ballet School.
 Between 1995 and 2004, she studied at the Moscow State Academy of Choreography.